scalarmapedia/robota/README.md

 # Usage

-#### var robot = new robota(jobObject)`
+#### var robot = new robota(argObject)`
 This will construct a new robota for you.
 Once constructed, you can either set its paramaters individually before letting it rip, or supply all of them in via the optional jobObject.

 *Job object Arguments*
 * `worker`: This can either be the path (string) to a Webworker .js file, or a Function reference (see notes on this below).
 * `workData` : An array of data to be worked on.
 * `unitCompletionCallback` : (optional) A Function reference for a Callback to be executed as each unit of work is completed.
 * `jobCompletionCallback` : (optional) A Function reference for a Callback to be executed when all of the units have been processed and the job is complete.
+* `cores` : By default cores is equal to ALL of the cores the browser has access to.
+However, you can directly set this number here.
+Internally this has a min value of 1.
+* `reservedCores` : How many cores are reserved against use by robota.
+The default is 1, giving the system one core to still work with, but you can drop this to 0 if you want ALL cores on a task.